yuchao/onelineserver/README.md

 ###Get a full Ruby on Rails and PHP stack up in one line :)

 Run this on a fresh install.
-Tested on Ubuntu server 10.04 lts && 10.10
+Tested on Ubuntu server 10.04 lts && 10.10 && 11.10

-###To run:
+###Ruby 1.9.2
-    sudo apt-get -y install curl && curl https://raw.github.com/deanperry/onelineserver/master/railsready.sh >> railsready.sh && chmod a+x railsready.sh && ./railsready.sh
+    sudo apt-get -y install curl && curl https://raw.github.com/deanperry/onelineserver/master/railsready-ruby192.sh >> railsready-ruby192.sh && chmod a+x railsready-ruby192.sh && ./railsready-ruby192.sh
 * The script will ask if you want to build Ruby from source or install RVM
+* If you want to watch the magic happen run "tail -f ~/railsready-ruby192/install.log"

+###Ruby 1.9.3
+    sudo apt-get -y install curl && curl https://raw.github.com/deanperry/onelineserver/master/railsready-ruby193.sh >> railsready-ruby193.sh && chmod a+x railsready-ruby193.sh && ./railsready-ruby193.sh
+* The script will ask if you want to build Ruby from source or install RVM
-  * If you want to watch the magic happen run "tail -f ~/railsready/install.log"
+* If you want to watch the magic happen run "tail -f ~/railsready-ruby193/install.log"

 ##What this gives you: